U.S., Russia remove potential atom bomb material from Vietnam

 In May, the Wall Street Journal said Japan was preparing to start up the Rokkasho facility over the objections of the U.S. administration, which it said fears the move may stoke a broader race for nuclear technologies and even weapons in North Asia and the Middle East.
 Japanese officials have said the plutonium would strictly be used for power generation, the WSJ added.

-(This story was published again to correct a spelling error in paragraph 8, and to add the name of group in paragraph 12)
+(This story was refiled to correct spelling in eighth paragraph, also adds name of group in paragraph 12)

 (Editing by Mark Heinrich)